 In Revelation, Abaddon is the king of the abyss or bottomless pit who commands an army of locusts.
 According to Revelation 9:1-11, after the fifth angel sounds his trumpet, a star falls from heaven and opens the bottomless pit.
 A storm of smoke arises, and from the smoke, a plague of locusts emerge to torment, but not kill, men who lack the seal of God on their foreheads for five months.

 For instance, at the beginning of the Iliad, after Agamemnon captures Chryseis, her father Chryses tries to make a deal with the Greeks for her safe return.
 They refuse, so Chryses calls upon Apollo to intervene.
 Apollo does, causing a nine-day deadly plague to infect the Achaean army and cattle.
+10Homer.
+The Iliad, Book I. The Internet Classics Archive.
+Web.
+Jul.
+24, 2017.
 Perhaps this tradition is where the parallels with Abaddon, “the destroyer,” originate.

 Later Christian theologians sometimes reference this personified entity with Satan.
-For instance, in Robert Jamieson (1802-1880), Andrew Robert Fausset, and David Brown (1803-1897)’s Commentary Critical and Explanatory on the Whole Bible, published in 1871, the authors describe Abaddon in reference to Rev 9:11 as follows:
+For instance, in Robert Jamieson et al.’s Commentary Critical and Explanatory on the Whole Bible, published in 1871, the authors describe Abaddon in reference to Rev 9:11 as follows:

-Whether these authors meant to equate Abaddon with Satan, or simply that this is the work of Satan and that Abaddon here refers to “perdition or destruction,” something Satan is known to cause, I think, is open to interpretation.
+It is not clear whether these authors meant to equate Abaddon with Satan, or simply that this is the work of Satan and that Abaddon in this context refers to “perdition or destruction,” something Satan is known to cause.

 Abaddon References In Other Writings

-The Biblical Antiquities of Philo, dating from the first century CE and probably not written by Philo, says:
+The first century AD text, Biblical Antiquities of Philo, (also called Pseudo-Philo because it probably was not written by Philo) says:

 - Thanksgiving Hymns: “[Hell and Abaddon] shall open ” (Hymn 9)